omniosorg/omniosorg.github.io/_docs/about/privacy.md

 to be able to communicate with you about your contract and matters related to that.

-Our processing of personal data, such as the name, address, e-mail address, a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the OmniOS Community Edition Association.
+Our processing of personal data shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the swiss data protection regulations applicable to the OmniOS Community Edition Association.

 If you have any concern in regards to our handling of your data, please feel